convidev-tud/comode-dataset/README.md

-# Merge Consistency Benchmark
+# The Consistency in Model Evolution (CoModE) Dataset

 ## Purpose
-This repository contains the data and tools of the *Merge Consistency Benchmark*.
+This repository contains the data and tools of the *Consistency in Model Evolution (CoModE)*.
-The benchmark aims to provide a dataset usable for researching and evaluation different inconsistency scenarios.
+This repository aims to provide a dataset usable for researching and evaluation different inconsistency scenarios.
 The dataset aims to adhere to the following quality statements:

 * **Openness** The dataset and its related artifacts are available under the GNU GPL-v3 license.